dit/dit/docs/measures/multivariate/cohesion.rst

 Cohesion
 ********

-The cohesion is a paramitrized multivariate mutual information which spans from the :ref:`Total Correlation` to the :ref:`Dual Total Correlation`:
+The cohesion is a parameterized multivariate mutual information which spans from the :ref:`Total Correlation` to the :ref:`Dual Total Correlation`:

 .. math::